| java.lang.Object | ||

 The sensitivity is the standard ISO sensitivity value, as defined in ISO 12232:2006.

-The sensitivity must be within android.sensor.info.sensitivityRange
+The sensitivity must be within android.sensor.info.sensitivityRange, and

-if if it less than android.sensor.maxAnalogSensitivity
+if if it less than android.sensor.maxAnalogSensitivity, the camera device

 is guaranteed to use only analog amplification for applying the gain.